tyoeer/Chaoshead/docs/level.md

 ```Lua
 object = world:place[element](x,y)
 ```
-- element: concatanated name of the level element you're placing, where each word starts with with an uppercase letter
+- element: concatenated name of the level element you're placing, where each word starts with with an uppercase letter
 - x, y: the position where to place the object
 - obj: the __Object__ that has been placed